 When meditating, it is important that you do not put yourself under pressure.
 You may not succeed in reaching a meditative state the first time.
 That is not a bad thing.
 As with so many things in life, practice is needed.
 Don't be too hard on yourself.

 Start small and increase more and more.
 So, for example, start with a five to ten minute meditation and extend the period step by step.
-For beginners are suitable guided meditations to fall asleep especially good for getting started.
-A soothing voice is heard to guide you as you meditate and help you focus on yourself.
+For beginners are suitable guided meditations especially good for getting started when you are falling asleep.
+A soothing voice sounds to guide you as you meditate and help you focus on yourself.

 Three great meditation techniques for falling asleep